 What about Black Mold or Stachybotrys?

 Recently, there has been heightened concern regarding exposure to a specific type of mold commonly referred to as black or toxic mold.
-The Internet abounds with individual reports of illness attributed to “toxic black mold.”
-However, currently there is no conclusive scientific evidence linking the inhalation of black mold spores or any type of mold in the indoor environment to any illness other than the previously described allergy symptoms.
+Currently there is no conclusive scientific evidence linking the inhalation of black mold spores or any type of mold in the indoor environment to any illness other than the previously described allergy symptoms.
 The term “toxic” is an inaccurate description of this mold.
 There are many common molds that are black in color.

 If you see mold growing in your home, the most important thing to remember is not to panic.
 You do not have to leave your home or belongings behind or destroy everything in the house.
-Instead, seek the help of someone who is knowledgeable and experienced in dealing with situations such as this.
-Your local public health agency or state health department can offer accurate, up-to-date information on the proper way to clean up mold, and discuss health effects that you feel might be caused by the mold in your home.
+Instead, seek the help of someone who is knowledgeable and experienced in dealing with mold.
+Contact your local public health agency or state health department for more information on mold.

 Tips and Techniques for Mold Cleanup